maryclaireteahan/hangman/README.md

 I have consulted numerous websites, individuals and slack channels to get support for the code.
 No code block is directly copied but some generates from information I gathered from other developers and sites:

- - [Kite](https://www.youtube.com/watch?v=m4nEnsavl6w&ab_channel=Kite) ffor swapping out the underscore for the correctly guessed letter in the word.
+ - [Kite](https://www.youtube.com/watch?v=m4nEnsavl6w&ab_channel=Kite) for figuring out swapping out the underscore for the correctly guessed letter in the word.
  - [Patorjik](https://patorjk.com/software/taag/#p=display&f=ANSI%20Shadow&t=HANGMAN) for the ASCII header at the beginning of the programme.
- - [Borislav Hadzhiev](https://bobbyhadz.com/blog/python-no-module-named-colorama) for checking to make sure i was using the correct version of Python in order to get colorama to work.
+ - [Borislav Hadzhiev](https://bobbyhadz.com/blog/python-no-module-named-colorama) for checking to make sure I was using the correct version of Python in order to get colorama to work.
  - [NPStation](https://www.youtube.com/watch?v=MtYw0RaZ4B0&ab_channel=NPStation) for their helpful pyton hangman tutorial video.
  - [Codereview](https://codereview.stackexchange.com/questions/101968/hangman-with-ascii) for its hangman art.